-Our customers include physicians, clinics, hospitals, managed care organizations, retail health businesses, independent distributors in the United States and abroad, and durable medical equipment (DME) suppliers.
-With the launch of Quell planned for the second quarter of 2015 we expect our customers will expand to include patients who will purchase the device directly from us.
+Our customers include consumers, patients, physicians, clinics, hospitals, managed care organizations, retail health businesses, independent distributors in the United States and abroad, and durable medical equipment (DME) suppliers.
+With the commercial launch of Quell in the second quarter of 2015, our customer base has been expanded to include consumers and patients who purchase the device directly from us.
+Through December 31, 2015, approximately 13,800 devices were shipped.
 SENSUS was launched in early 2013 and is sold to DME suppliers who, in turn, distribute the product along with consumables directly to patients.

-SENSUS customers purchased approximately 5,800 devices during 2014 and 1,300 devices during 2013.
-DPNCheck shipments commenced in late 2011 and approximately 2,200 devices had been placed with customers through December 31, 2014.
+SENSUS customers purchased approximately 2,900 devices during 2015.
+DPNCheck shipments commenced in late 2011 and approximately 2,900 devices had been placed with customers through December 31, 2015.
 These customers include managed care organizations, retail health businesses, endocrinologists, podiatrists and primary care physicians.
-As of December 31, 2014, we had an installed base of approximately 610 active customers using our ADVANCE System.
+As of December 31, 2015, we had an installed base of approximately 500 active customers using our ADVANCE System.
 These customers include primary care, internal medicine, orthopedic and hand surgeons, pain medicine physicians, neurologists, physical medicine and rehabilitation, or PM&R, physicians, and neurosurgeons.
-At December 31, 2014, one customer accounted for 30% of accounts receivable and more than 10% of revenue.
-For the years ended December 31, 2013 and 2012 no single customer accounted for more than 10% of revenue.
+At December 31, 2015, one customer accounted for 46% of accounts receivable and one customer accounted for 12% of revenue.